Lola13aa/CICIDS2017/README.md

-# CICIDS2017
+# CICIDS2017 & NSL-KDD
-This project analyzes network intrusion using the CICIDS2017_Thursday-WorkingHours-Morning-WebAttacks.csv dataset.
-After preprocessing and cleaning the data, multiple machine learning models (KNN, SVM, Naïve Bayes, Random Forest, etc.) were applied.
-Their performance was compared to determine the most effective model for detecting web attacks.
+This project analyzes network intrusion using the CICIDS2017_Thursday-WorkingHours-Morning-WebAttacks.csv dataset and the NSL-KDD.csv dataset.
+After preprocessing and cleaning both datasets, multiple machine learning models (KNN, SVM, Naïve Bayes, Random Forest, etc.) were applied.
+Their performance were compared to determine the most effective model for detecting web attacks.

 # Intrusion Detection with Machine Learning